Joseph Vidich & Kira DePaola

 J: And personal.

-Joseph Vidich and Kira DePaola in their Brooklyn studio, photographed by Julia Girardoni.
+Joseph Vidich and Kira DePaola in Brooklyn, New York on September 29, 2017.
+Photographs by Julia Girardoni.